MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 > [!NOTE]
 > If you use the Mobile Center SDK in a portable project (such as **Xamarin.Forms**), you need to install the packages
-> in each of the projects: the portable, Android and iOS ones (and UWP if you have one).
+> in each of the projects: the portable, Android and iOS ones.

 ### 2. Start Mobile Center Distribute